elunna/nerfhack-changelog/README.md

 | acid sphere          | S   | Splice/Evil   |                                                                                         |
 | chickenrat          | r   | NerfHack   | Always spawns rabid, can jump.                                                                                        |
 | shimmering dragon (and baby)          | r   |    | Displaced, stun resistance.
 High AC.
 Baby has stun bite, adult has stun breath.                                                                                        |

+Phoenix:
+* Very strong lawful monster that explodes on death.
+* When it dies it leaves behind a phoenix egg, which will hatch when exposed to fire or lava.
+* It will also hatch when attempts are made to eat it, bury it, or put it in a container.
+* When zapped with polymorph, a phoenix will self-explode in resistance to the change.
+* To prevent a phoenix from exploding or leaving an egg, you must cancel it.
+* To prevent a phoenix egg from hatching, you can also cancel it.
+* Lowered their MC protection from 40 to 20.

+Revenant:
+* From EvilHack
+* Very strong Z that can shoot fireballs

 ### New demons lords:
 * Kostchtchie (Splice)